PietroLiuzzo/Fore/README.md

 1. change to the rootfolder
 1. run `npm i` to install dependencies
 1. run `npm run start`
+1. cd into the demo dir
+1. run `npm i` to install demo dependencies

 starts the testserver with 'doc/index.html' as entry page.
 This will send you to 'doc/demos.html' as an entry point.
 This lists out running examples to learn and copy from.